RinHayashi/xMarkerFinder/README.md

 differential_significance_single_cohort.txt: the differential significance result in individual cohorts.
 differential_significance.txt: meta-analytic testing results aggregating differential testing results in individual cohorts, used for next-step visualization.
 differential_signature.txt: significantly *differential signatures* between groups derived from input filtered profiles, used as input files for feature selection.
 differential_volcano.pdf: the volcano plot of input differential significance file.
 ### Stage 2 Model construction
 #### 5. Classifier selection.
-This step provides optional classifier selection for subsequent steps where the performances of every ML algorithm are generally assessed using all *differential signatures*.
-The output file contains the cross-validation AUC, AUPR, MCC, specificity, sensitivity, accuracy, precision, and F1 score of all classification models built with these various algorithms.
-Users should specify the selected classifier in all the following steps. differential_signature.txt: significantly differential signatures between groups derived from input filtered profiles, used as input files for feature selection.
-differential_volcano.pdf: the volcano plot of input differential significance file.
-### Stage 2 Model construction
-#### 5. Classifier selection.
 This step provides optional classifier selection for subsequent steps where the performances of every ML algorithm are generally assessed using all differential signatures.
 The output file contains the cross-validation AUC, AUPR, MCC, specificity, sensitivity, accuracy, precision, and F1 score of all classification models built with these various algorithms.
 Users should specify the selected classifier in all the following steps.